lordhuitlacoche/grunt-bourbon-neat-boilerplate/README.md

-# Grunt Bourbon Neat Boilerplate
+# grunt-bourbon-neat-boilerplate
-Welcome to my responsive boilerplate!
-I've created this template for myself to help jump-start my web development process.
-This boilerplate runs on [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/), which depend on [Node](http://nodejs.org/) and [npm](http://npmjs.org/).
+his boilerplate runs on [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/), which depend on [Node](http://nodejs.org/) and [npm](http://npmjs.org/).
 Ensure that you have Node and npm installed before you begin.
 Additionally, this project utilizes the following libraries:
 - [Assemble](http://assemble.io/)
 - [Bourbon](http://bourbon.io/)
 - [Neat](http://neat.bourbon.io/)